Aliwave/map-project/README.md

 # build for production with minification
 npm run build
+dist folder in the same folder as app.py

 # build for production and view the bundle analyzer report
 npm run build --report